Daddy Cooking Tips

 But you don’t want to pay a fortune.
 This pan is big enough to cook an entree for an entire family, but it carries a price that’s similar to round pans.
 We love it when we can find that kind of value for our readers.
 Take a good look at this one if you want to go straight.

-Overall, this is the best cast iron grill pan.
+Overall, this is the cast iron grill pan.
 It is solid iron and has a simple grate pattern that makes it easy to clean.
 It comes pre-seasoned, which is great because that first seasoning is the most crucial.

 You must know that since the tops are flared outward, the actual cooking surface is two inches smaller than the advertised 10-½ ’.
 But that flare makes it easier to use a spatula and toss food.
 Also great for steaks.

-Some people were upset that the actual cooking area is two inches smaller than they thought.
+Some people were upset that the actual cooking area was two inches smaller than they thought.
 It’s advertised as 10-½”, but that measures the top.
 It’s flared outward to make flipping food easier, so the actual cooking surface is 8-½’.

 People like that it comes pre-seasoned.
 They also comment about how even salmon doesn’t stick while cooking.
 Many hang this pan in their kitchen where everyone can see it.
 It’s that good-looking.